Icehawk78/FrozenCookies/README.md

 2022 May 03

-- Change the smart FTHOF behaviour to cast a negative Stretch Time spell, if the next FTHOF spell would be Ruin or Clot and a timed debuff like a Clot or loan repayment is active.
+- Change the smart FTHOF behaviour to cast a negative Stretch Time spell, if the next FTHOF spell would be Ruin or Clot and a timed debuff like a Clot or loan repayment is the only active effect

 2022 Apr 29